Varun487/AIAlgoTrading/README.md

    - 2 Research papers per person
      - __CERTIFIED__ from ma'am
    - Build all docker containers and run it locally
-        - DB
+        - DB Setup `DONE`
+            - Connect Postgres container to REST API `DONE`
-            - persistent storage for db
+            - persistent storage for db `DONE`
+                - Can start and stop containers without affecting data `DONE`
+                - Data independent of containers `DONE`
+                - Data independent of images `DONE`
+                - Data independent of change in code `DONE`
         - Rest Api
             - Automate create superuser
             - Run django in a production environment